UK rail strike strands commuters, pits workers against govt

 Sustained national strikes are uncommon in Britain these days, but unions have warned the country to brace for more as workers face the worst cost-of-living squeeze in more than a generation.
 Lawyers in England and Wales have announced they will walk out starting next week, while unions representing teachers and postal workers both plan to consult their members about possible actions.

 Major railway stations were largely deserted on Tuesday, with only about 20% of passenger trains scheduled to run.
-Services will resume Wednesday, but lingering disruption means only about 60% of trains are due to run.
+Services will resume Wednesday, but lingering disruption means only about 60% of trains are due to operate.
+Talks between the Rail, Maritime and Transport Union and employers are also due to resume Wednesday, though the two sides appeared far apart.

 The strike upended the plans of employees trying to get to work, students heading for end-of-year exams and music-lovers making their way to the Glastonbury Festival, which starts Wednesday in southwest England.